SquareMeal Review of

 Its 15 years of service make Gallipoli an old timer on Upper Street, where competition is fierce.
-The Aladdin’s Cave decor & easy-going atmosphere are both reasons to return, but it’s the menu
+The Aladdin’s Cave decor and easy-going atmosphere are both reasons to return, but it’s the menu

 that most encourages repeat visits.
-Turkish & Lebanese cuisines combine in flavour-packed plates of spankingly fresh food.
+Turkish and Lebanese cuisines combine in flavour-packed plates of spankingly fresh food.
 Main course-sized dishes are available (mostly grilled meats on pitta

-with yoghurt & the restaurant’s ‘special sauce’), but the best tip is to order a tableful of the inexpensive & delicious mezze – spicy Turkish sausage, börek (pastries stuffed with minced
+with yoghurt and the restaurant’s ‘special sauce’), but the best tip is to order a tableful of the inexpensive and delicious mezze – spicy Turkish sausage, börek (pastries stuffed with minced

-beef & pine kernels, or potato & leek), imam bayildi (melt-in-the-mouth stuffed aubergine) & creamy hoummos with baskets of fresh Turkish bread.
+beef and pine kernels, or potato and leek), imam bayildi (melt-in-the-mouth stuffed aubergine) and creamy hoummos with baskets of fresh Turkish bread.
 To drink, there’s a gluggable house red

 at £11.95, a Châteauneuf-du-Pape for only £24.95, or Turkish Efes Pilsen.